 Proof of Equity

-As soon as your equity has reached the magic number of twenty percent, you are just a few steps away from getting rid of your PMI payments, once and for all.
-You will first let your lender know that you are asking to cancel your PMI.
-Lenders request proof of eligibility at this point.
-Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to verify your home's equity and eligibility for canceling PMI.
+As soon as your equity has reached the magic number of twenty percent, you are just a few steps away from canceling your PMI payments, once and for all.
+You will first let your lending institution know that you are asking to cancel your PMI.
+Your lender will request documentation that your equity is at 20 percent or above.
+The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lending institutions before canceling PMI.

 Got a Question?